I’m not going to lie, Sunday night I had what can only be described as a little bit of a breakdown with postnatal depression.

 Even when I mean the most to you

 There’s also a part of me that keeps telling myself that I don’t deserve this.
-I don’t deserve to be happy and I sure as hell don’t deserve a child.
+I don’t deserve to be happy.
+And I sure as hell don’t deserve a child.
 I still feel partly responsible for taking away someone else’s son (long story) so there’s no chance I deserve a child of my own.
-Ever since that night back in 2008 (not going into detail here, sorry if it’s confusing), I’ve never really cared about anyone that I didn’t already care about before.
+Ever since that night back in 2008, I’ve never really cared about anyone that I didn’t already care about before.
 Instead, not including my wife, I care about people less.
 I guess there’s a subconscious force that’s telling me it’s better that way.

 But on that Tuesday, I just put my head against Isabelle’s sleeping face and cried.
 I cried and apologised that I didn’t love her like she deserved to be loved.
 I cried because all I want is to love her more than anything, but for some reason I just can’t.
 I’m trying.
 I’m really trying.
 And some days I feel like I do.
 But it’s almost like my brain panics when it starts to feel more love for her and just goes into shut down mode.
 I can’t control this, but I wish so much that I could.

 There’s Not Just Isabelle In This

 The thing is, it’s not just me and Isabelle in all this.
 I am married, and as you would expect, I have a wife.